-The latest model of the iPhone came out just about a year ago, which means we are on the verge of the release of the newest model.
+The latest model of the iPhone came out some time ago now, which means we are on the verge of the release of the newest model.

-At the moment, there is no planned release date for what many expect to be the iPhone 13, though Apple is liable to change the name on us as they have done many times before.
+At the moment, there is no planned release date for what many expect to be the iPhone 14, though Apple is liable to change the name on us as they have done many times before.
 Whatever we get, there will likely see several different sizes and options, improved cameras and hardware, and a few new features and options to keep people buying the newest model.
 Whether supply shortages of some chips or parts affect production also remains to be seen.

 No matter what comes next, the history of the iPhone has already been robust and revolutionary.
 It completely changed our world, and while Apple's latest devices have hardly done the same, it's hard to imagine what life would look like without the iPhone.